Israeli settler found guilty of murder in arson attack on Palestinian family

-An Israeli court found a Jewish settler guilty of racially motivated murder on Monday in a 2015 arson attack that killed a Palestinian couple and their baby in the occupied West Bank.
+A Jewish settler was found guilty of racially motivated murder by an Israeli court on Monday in a 2015 arson attack that killed a Palestinian couple and their baby in the occupied West Bank.

+The deaths of 18-month-old Ali Dawabsheh and his parents, Saad and Riham, contributed to a surge of Israeli-Palestinian violence after U.S.-sponsored peace talks stalled in 2014.
+The ensuing investigation and prosecution of Amiram Ben-Uliel also laid bare fissures within Israeli society, with some ultra-nationalists challenging the state's handling of Jewish suspects.

+Israel's Shin Bet counter-terrorism agency hailed the verdict handed down by Lod District Court, which carries a potential life prison term, as a "landmark".
+Ben-Uliel, 25, plans a Supreme Court appeal.
+His lawyer said Shin Bet interrogators had extracted a false confessions from him.

 - READ MORE ON: